MENU

 The refrigerator light goes on...

-The combination of the roasted fresh mushrooms, wild mushrooms, and the liquid from reconstituting the dried mushrooms makes for an intense umami flavor.
-That rich savory flavor goes great with the rich creaminess of the cheese sauce and pasta.
+The combination of the sautéed fresh mushrooms and wild mushroom powder makes for an intense umami flavor.
+That rich savory flavor goes great with the rich creaminess of the cheese sauce and pasta for a perfect Mac & Cheese.

 Creamy Mushroom Mac and Cheese